UMAprotocol/UMIPs/add-ibbtc-priceid.md

     3. Query the BTC/USD Price as per UMIP-7
     4. Take the mean of steps 1 and 2 to get the ibBTC/WBTC price.
     5. Multiply ibBTC/WBTC price acquired from step 4 by BTC/USD price acquired in step 3 and round to 6 decimals to get the final ibBTC/USD price
-    6. (for USD/ibBTC) Take the inverse of the result of step 5.
+    6. (for USD/ibBTC) Take the inverse of the before-rounding result of step 5 to retain precision.
     7. (for USD/ibBTC) Round result from step 6 to 6 decimals to get the USD/ibBTC price.

 1. **What prices should be queried for and from which markets?**